-Find out all about Student Staff Liaison Committees (SSLCS), who they are and what they do.
+Find out all about Student Voice Committees (SVCs), who they are and what they do.

 Student Voice Committees (SVCs)

-Student Voice Committees (SVCS) serve as a formal channel for effective communication between students and staff (both academic and professional services) in each School or Institute, that give students the opportunity to reflect and give feedback on their programme of study and wider aspects of their experience.
-SVCs are a vital instrument of Queen Mary University of London’s procedures for assuring academic standards, enhancing the student experience and embedding the student voice.
+Student Voice Committees (SVCS) serve as a formal channel for communication between students and staff (both academic and professional services) in each School or Institute.
+These meetings give course reps the opportunity to regularly reflect and give feedback on their programme of study and wider student experience.

 What is the membership of SVCs?

-Student Voice Committees are made up of both student representatives, known as course representatives, and university staff members.
-For more information relating to course reps, please refer to ‘What is a Course Rep?’.
+Student Voice Committees are made up of both course representatives and university staff members.
+For more information relating to course reps, please refer to ‘What is a Course Rep?'.

-Also, depending on your level of study and your School or Institute, the membership of the Student Staff Liaison Committee may differ.
-Below, you can find more information relating to the structure of your SVC.
+Depending on your level of study and your School or Institute, the membership and structure of the Committee may differ.
+You can find more information relating to the structure of your SVC below.

 If you are a staff member wishing to find out more SVCs or Course Reps, please refer to ‘Information for staff’.